-The rugged landscape and emerald green nature of Scotland and Ireland leave many travellers longing to jump on the next flight to explore these two fantastic countries.
+The rugged landscape and emerald green nature of the British Isles leave many travellers longing to jump on the next flight to explore these two fantastic countries.
 However, planning a trip to Scotland and Ireland takes a bit more preparation than simply booking a flight and packing a bag.

 Though Scotland and Ireland are both highly developed Western countries, there are a few anomalies that can throw a wrench in your travel plans if you’re not adequately prepared.

 1. Rent a car

 While it is certainly possible to get around Scotland and Ireland while relying solely on public transport, the further out of the bigger towns you get the more difficult it will become.

 However, it isn’t too hard and many visitors manage to navigate the change without any incidents.
 If you’re looking for tips about driving in Ireland for tourists, make sure to tell the rental car company your qualms and they are sure to help you out.

-Another thing to keep in mind is that the majority of rentals cars in Ireland and Scotland tend to have manual transmissions.
+Another thing to keep in mind is that the majority of rental cars in Ireland and Scotland tend to have manual transmissions.
 If you are confident driving manually, hiring this kind of car can save you a fair amount of money per day.

 2. Wild Camp in Scotland

-However, in Scotland, while you can certainly drop about £8 per night on a campsite plot, you don’t have to pay a thing if you choose to wild camp — and it’s perfectly legal almost everywhere.
+However, in Scotland, while you can certainly drop some cash on a campsite plot, you don’t have to pay a thing if you choose to wild camp — and it’s perfectly legal almost everywhere.

 Wild camping is both a really good way to offset the cost of a car hire and an excellent way to get away from it all and to enjoy the stunning natural scenery all to yourself.
 So, if you find a good spot, go ahead and pitch a tent and spend the night — this is one of the best Scotland travel tips I could give.

 Make sure to camp away from main roads, as well, and be sure that it is legal to park your car where you are overnight.
-If you are unsure if you’re allowed to camp somewhere, a quick Google search for local laws should set your straight.
+If you are unsure if you’re allowed to camp somewhere, a quick Google search for local laws should set you straight.

 This tip applies only when planning a trip to Scotland as wild camping is illegal in Ireland.
-However, camping is still a popular money-saving option in Ireland, you just need to be at a proper campsite in order to do it.
+However, camping is still a popular money-saving option in Ireland, you just need to be at a proper campsite to do it.

 3. Take advantage of petrol stations.

-The Highlands of Scotland is the most sparsely populated area of the UK and larger towns become few and far between the farther north you venture.
+The Highlands of Scotland are the most sparsely populated area of the UK and larger towns become few and far between the farther north you venture.
 This is much the same once you get outside of the bigger cities and towns in Ireland.

 No one wants to be stranded with an empty tank in the middle of nowhere, so make sure to take advantage of whatever stations you come across.
 You don’t know when the next one will come along.

 4. It can take a while to travel short distances

 This is especially true in the more rural areas, but it can take close to three hours to travel just 60 miles.
 So make sure to plan accordingly and be realistic about how long it might take you to arrive at your destination.

 We recommend getting off the big roads when visiting both Scotland and Ireland because it will help you find some hidden gems and see parts of the countries that few tourists ever even think to, but this can add to your travel time.

 If your destination is 100 kilometres (62 miles) away, for instance, don’t expect it to take an hour to drive there as you might in the USA.
 It will likely take at least 2 hours to drive there.

 5. The roads are narrow and full of sheep

-One of the reason it might take you a while to get from point A to point B while on a Scottish Highlands or Ireland road trip might be due to the narrow roads.
+One of the reasons it might take you a while to get from point A to point B while on a Scottish Highlands or Ireland road trip might be due to the narrow roads.

 Michael and I spent about ten minutes at one point trying to get some sheep to move out of the middle of the road and had no success until someone came along and let his Border Collie chase them off.

 6. Be prepared for all weather

 Even though a day might start out bright and sunny with not a cloud in the sky, it can turn at the flip of a switch and, without the proper clothing, you can end up getting completely soaked.
 So do yourself a favour and dress appropriately.

 7. Make sure to book ahead during the high season

 Gone are the days where you could just search for a vacancy sign the day of, or expect to find a table at the local pub without a reservation.
-No, if you’re planning a trip to Ireland or Scotland — especially in the high season of June to August — you’re going to have to book ahead.
+No, if you’re planning a trip, especially in the high season of June to August you’re going to have to book ahead.

 8. Get off the main highways

-As I mentioned in tip 4 and even though rural backroads might be windy, narrow, and full of sheep, they will also provide you with some of the most stunning natural scenery in the world, with every turn giving way to a gorgeous vista.
+As I mentioned in tip 4, even though rural backroads might be windy, narrow, and full of sheep, they will also provide you with some of the most stunning natural scenery in the world, with every turn giving way to a gorgeous vista.

 9. Eat local seafood

-While British and Irish food may come with a number of preconceived negative stereotypes, much of the UK and Ireland is actively trying to remedy this and food is much better today than it ever has been.
+While British and Irish food may come with several preconceived negative stereotypes, much of the UK and Ireland is actively trying to remedy this and food is much better today than it ever has been.

 Even if these restaurants lie a bit outside of your Ireland travel budget, there are some more affordable restaurants, especially in bigger towns and cities, that serve incredible Irish food that will knock your socks off.

-10. Drink (a lot of) whisky
+10. Drink (a lot of) whisk(e)y

 Nowhere in the world can you find so much phenomenal whisky in such a small area.
 There are over 100 single malt whisky distilleries actively producing Scotland’s most popular export throughout the country and it would be a shame if you didn’t take this opportunity to tour at least one distillery and see how this wonderful spirit is made.